-Each core program class meets for four teaching-hours per day (one teaching hour being 50 minutes), five days per week, over a period of nine weeks during the summer quarter, and three teaching-hours per day, five days per week over the course of twelve weeks during the winter, spring, and fall quarters.
-English is the predominant language of instruction for both MSA and Classical Level 1 lessons and in mid level, Classical grammar courses.
-While Arabic itself or a mix of English and Arabic are used throughout other Qasid curricula.
+Each core program class meets for four teaching-hours per day (one teaching hour being 50 minutes), five days per week, over a period of eight to nine weeks during the summer quarter, and three teaching-hours per day, five days per week over the course of ten to eleven weeks during the winter, spring, and fall quarters.
 Classes are conducted in a comfortable, institute setting having students sit along custom-made, U-shaped tables that are ideal for discussion.
 Every student, whether in Level 1 or 5, is encouraged and expected to actively participate in class, which promotes our program’s emphasis on developing a student’s ability to converse in Arabic.

 Qasid’s administration takes a proactive role in the academic development of each student in three main ways:

 - Skills assessment and class placement exam (described below); and